-We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of Niagara County Brownfield Development Corporation (NCBDC), which comprise the balance sheet as of September 30, 2022, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, and we have issued our report thereon dated December 5, 2022.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the balance sheet of Niagara County Brownfield Development Corporation (NCBDC) (a business-type activity) as of September 30, 2023 and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, and we have issued our report thereon dated December 19, 2023.

-In connection with our audit, nothing came to our attention that caused us to believe that NCBDC failed to comply with §2925(3)(f) of the New York State Public Authorities Law regarding investment guidelines during the year ended September 30, 2022.
+In connection with our audit, nothing came to our attention that caused us to believe that NCBDC failed to comply with §2925(3)(f) of the New York State Public Authorities Law regarding investment guidelines during the year ended September 30, 2023.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding NCBDC's noncompliance with the above rules and regulations.